 After you have added the plan, you can then download the import sheet.

-For a bulk import, you will need to fill in the import sheet, which is accessible by clicking the "Import Grants" button, as shown in the screenshot above.
+For a bulk import, you will need to fill in the import sheet, which is accessible by clicking the "Import Grants" button, as shown in the screenshot below.

 Note: The order of the columns in the template may differ to the screenshots shown below.
 This doesn’t matter for importing but if you want you can drag columns around to match the screenshots.

 “id” (mandatory) - For every warrant grant, there needs to be a unique number filled in the “id” column (it can be as simple as 1, 2, 3, etc.).

 “security_plan” (mandatory) - Fill in the same warrant plan name from the warrant plan you created on Capdesk earlier (e.g. Warrant/Unapproved.).